Cross-dev from Linux

 The cross-compile-clean workflow: Retro68 syntax checks on Linux, then SCP the patch to the Mac for the real CodeWarrior build.

-Everything I've learned about shipping Mac OS 9 code from a Linux desktop, plus the round-trip workflow that produced fixes 100+ through 151.
+Everything learned about shipping Mac OS 9 code from a Linux desktop, plus the round-trip workflow that produced fixes 100+ through 151.
+The platform is unusual enough that much of this isn't documented anywhere else — this page is the collected notes.

 1. Platform constraints (what runs on the Mac)